|Nutritional Guidelines (per serving)|

 Arrange the fish fillets on the well-greased broiler pan.
 Brush the fillets liberally with the mustard and butter mixture.

-Broil about 4 inches from source of heat for 5 to 6 minutes;* turn carefully.
+Broil the fish fillets about 4 inches from source of heat for 5 to 6 minutes (if 1-inch thick, longer if thicker).
+Turn them carefully so as not to break them up.
 Again brush generously with the mustard sauce and broil four to six minutes longer or until fish flakes easily when tested with a fork.

-Arrange on a serving plate and sprinkle with parsley.
-Heat the remaining mustard-butter sauce and spoon over the fish.
+Arrange the fish fillets on a serving plate and sprinkle them with parsley.
+Heat the remaining mustard-butter sauce and spoon it over the fish.